Q. What time does the event start and finish?

 Q. What time should I arrive?

 A. It very much depends on whether you’ve offered to help start up the bus station shuttle service or you are operating a feeder service.
 In any case please be aware that the bus station is restricted solely to buses that are either booked to drop off or pick up passengers.
 No other buses should enter the bus station at any time.
 Please be aware that there is a strict time limit on how long buses may occupy a stand for so please try to avoid arriving on stand earlier than booked.
 There is some limited parking available near to the bus station which I’ll advise you of in your joining instructions if appropriate.

 It may well be appropriate to go to and park up at the Barleylands rally site first, especially if you need to offer your vehicle for service as our bus service controller will be located at Barleylands.

 Q. Will you be making fuel payments to drivers/owners?

-The event costs a lot of money to put on (Barleylands site hire, liability insurance, toilets, and advertising to name a few things).
+As stated above, the event already costs a lot of money to put on.
 Our only income is from the sales stall pitch fees and the walk in entrance charge; fuel payments would make the event unviable.
 In any case, although a donation towards fuel would not mean making a profit, making a payment could be interpreted by the likes of VOSA as operating a hire & reward service (payment made in return for services provided).
 The spirit of the law, and indeed insurance policies, require that buses operate entirely for free (no payment or donation of any kind) and that is the position Essex Bus Rally supports.
 This is why our pick up and drop off bus stop is located outside the paid area’s of the site.
 Owners/drivers should therefore offer their vehicles with this in mind.

 Q. Do I have to book my bus in or can I just turn up on the day?